robert/robert.github.com/_posts/2019-10-17-how-to-man-in-the-middle-your-iot-devices.md

 ---
-title: How to man-in-the-middle your IOT devices
+title: How to man-in-the-middle proxy your IOT devices
 layout: post
 tags: [Security]
 og_image: https://robertheaton.com/images/iot-cover.png
-published: false
 ---
 My wife and I [recently had a baby boy](/2019/06/17/childbirth-a-fathers-eye-view/).
 Rave reviews and hopeful optimism outweighed our natural skepticism, and we rented him a Snoo.
 A Snoo is a smart-crib that rocks your baby to sleep and plays him soothing white noise.
 If it hears him getting grumpy, it ratchets up the speed and the volume to try to make him happy again.